 • The Handbook of Research on Fair Trade (2015), L. Raynolds & E. Bennett (Eds).
 The first of its kind, this volume brings together 43 of the world’s foremost fair trade scholars from across the social sciences to synthesize existing research, evaluate key debates and identify critical questions.
 To order...
 Hardback... | E-book...

-• Fair Trade: Social Regulation in Global Food Markets (2012): One of the journal’s top 15 most downloaded articles.
+• Fair Trade: Social Regulation in Global Food Markets (2012): One of the journal’s top cited articles, surpassing 100 citations.

-• Mainstreaming Fair Trade Coffee: From Partnership to Traceability (2009): The journal’s 5th most cited article, over 150 citations.
+• Mainstreaming Fair Trade Coffee: From Partnership to Traceability (2009): The journal’s 5th most cited article, with 350 citations.

 • Fair Trade: The Challenges of Transforming Globalization (2007): Editors L. Raynolds, D. Murray, and J. Wilkinson provide the bestselling analysis of Fair Trade.
 To order...